yiyuma/technical-tutorials/Java/JavaBasic.md

 - Eclipse
 - ...

+### Type checking
+Type checking is the process of verifying and enforcing the constraints of types.
+- static check: at compile time
+- dynamic check: at runtime

 ### Java doc
 The comments in the source code.
 IDE can export comments in Java code as a document.